Arraial do Cabo: Crystal Clear Caribbean Waters In Rio de Janeiro, Brazil

 This beach is adjacent to the town’s marina, and admittedly is the least impressive of all the ones mentioned here.
 Take a quick walk along the water, but don’t spend all day on this beach.
 Every other one mentioned below has nicer waters.

 Praia do Forno

-Praia do Forno, which means “Oven Beach,” is accessible by a short hiking trail that starts near the marina and ends on the beach’s southern side.
+Praia do Forno, which means “Oven Beach,” can be reached by walking along a short hiking trail that starts near the marina and ends on the beach’s southern side.
 It takes about fifteen minutes each way, and there are some steps.
 The only other way to get to this beach is by boat as it’s surrounded by forests and no roads lead to it.

 Normally, I’m quite cautious about hiking in Brazil because it’s notorious for being unsafe due to thieves, but this short hike has enough people walking along it throughout the day that it’s not dangerous.
 Arraial do Cabo has a lot of other hiking trails, but I wouldn’t recommend doing any other treks without consulting a local.

 Of the four beaches listed here, this one (pronounced “praiña” and meaning “Little Beach”) has to be my favorite!
 It’s easy to get to, and the color of the water is stunning!

 A number of hotels are built right along the sand, and they all seem to set up umbrellas and chairs for their guests.
 I imagine some are also available for the general public to rent for the day.
 Because Prainha has beautiful water but isn’t a huge beach, it’s more crowded than the others in town.

 Since Praia Grande is the only west-facing beach in town, it’s undoubtedly the best place to catch the sunset.
 This is a much more pleasant time to visit anyways, since the beach is wide open with no shade.
 During the day, the white sand here can actually get pretty hot to the touch.